cloudmesh-community/book/chapters/cloud/virtualization.md

 for managing virtualization solutions such as provided by KVM and Xen.
-It provides a common management API for them, allowing uniform, cross-hypervisor interfaces for higher-level management tools.
+It provides a common management API for them, allowing uniform, cross-hypervisor interfaces for higher-level management tools. `Libvirt` provides a toolkit to manage virtualization hosts and supports a wide set of languages, such as C, Python, Perl, and Java.
+Drivers are the basic building block for libvirt functionality to support the capability to handle specific hypervisor driver calls.
+Drivers are discovered and registered during connection processing as part of the `virInitializeAPI`.
+Each driver has a registration API which loads up the driver specific function references for the libvirt APIs to call.
+The following is a simplistic view of the hypervisor driver mechanism.
 Furthermore, it provides APIs for management of virtual networks and storage on the VM Host Server.
 The configuration of each VM Guest is stored in an XML file [@libvirt].
 The official website for `libvirt` is located at